 - Fail to plan, plan to fail

 You need to actually write out a marketing plan.
 Understanding your data should allow you to understand where your students are coming from and where there are available students.
-Having a year-long marketing plan will allow you to build a well thought out and executable market strategy.
+Having a year-long school marketing plan will allow you to build a well thought out and executable market strategy.
 But remember that a marketing plan is a living document.
 As you try things and see the success of different marketing tactics, update the plan so you are constantly learning how to get better.

 - Know what sets you apart

-In order to effectively compete in the more competitive school environment, it is becoming more important to offer parents and students an experience that is unique to your school.
+In order to effectively compete in a more competitive school environment, it is becoming more important to offer parents and students an experience that is unique to your school.
 Have you done a competitive analysis of the other schools around you?
 What can they get at your school that they couldn’t get somewhere else?
 Is your uniqueness something that truly resonates with a customer’s need or aspiration?
 Is your unique aspect understandable by the customer?

 - Know your customer